What is Balancing/Pacing?

 Balancing is all about managing activity and rest to bring about improvements in the way you feel.
 The word ‘activity’ is used in a broad sense, to include mental and emotional activity, as well as the more obvious physical sort.
 Taking a balanced steady approach to activity counteracts the common tendency to overdo things.
 It avoids the inevitable ill effects that follow.
-Pacing gives you awareness of your own limitations which enables you positively to plan the way that you use your energy, maximising what you can do with it.
-Over time, when your condition stabilises, you can very gradually increase your activities to work towards recovery.
+Balancing your activities gives you awareness of your own limitations which enables you to plan the way that you use your energy, maximizing what you can do.
+Over time, when your condition stabilizes, you can very gradually increase your activities to work toward recovery.

-To understand pacing it can help to think of your available energy as being like a mobile phone battery.
+To understand balancing it can help to think of your available energy as being like a mobile phone battery.
 If you completely drain the battery you have to wait to recharge it before you can use the phone again.
-If you usesome of the battery and make regular top ups, then your phone will always be ready to use.
-Managing your energy through planned periods of activity and rest will mean that you are more likely to be able to do the activities that you want to do.
+If you use some of the battery and make regular top-ups, then your phone will always be ready to use.
+Managing your energy through planned periods of activity and rest will mean that you are more likely to do the activities that you want.

-It can be as important to understand early on what pacing is not about.
-It does not give you a free hand to push through activities, banking on rest and recuperation afterwards.
-Pacing takes an altogether smoother approach.
-If you are prone to trying to cram in as much activity as you can in the morning, then have to sleep during the afternoon or the next day to recover, pacing helps you to break this habit.
-Similarly it discourages you from gathering energy through the day and then attempting a burst of activity later in the afternoon or evening.
+It can be as important to understand early on what being balanced is not about.
+It does not give you a free hand to push through activities, banking on rest and recuperation afterward, but takes an altogether smoother approach.
+If you are prone to trying to cram in as much activity as you can in the morning, then have to sleep during the afternoon or the next day to recover, planning your activities will help you to break this boom and bust habit.
+Similarly, it discourages you from gathering energy through the day and then attempting a burst of activity later in the afternoon or evening.

-If you only associate activity with quite physical, active pastimes then pacing requires you to take a fresh look.
-In pacing terms activity incorporates any action that uses energy, whether this is a physical, mental or emotional demand.
-So everyday activities might range from getting up or having a shower, to watching tv, to worrying or feeling angry.
-In fact, many people with chronic fatigue find that it is emotional activity that is the most draining, and also the hardest to measure or control.
+Most people only associate activity with intense physical, active pastimes.
+However, chronic illness requires you to take a fresh look at what activity is and how it impacts your day to day routine.
+In balancing terms, activity incorporates any action that uses energy, whether this is a physical, mental or emotional demand.
+So everyday activities might range from getting up or having a shower, to watching tv, to worrying or feeling angry, to a visit from a friend.
+In fact, many people with chronic illness find that emotional activity can be the most draining, and difficult to measure or control.

-The types of activities that you will be pacing will depend on how the illness affects you, your circumstances and preferences.
-For some people it will be the basic tasks of daily living, for others it will be the physical exercise or brain activities, or work and family activities.
+The types of activities that you will be balancing your day with will depend on how the illness affects you, your circumstances and preferences.
+For some people it will be the basic tasks of daily living, for others, it will be the physical exercise or brain activities, or work and family activities.

-For me, activity means listening, talking, laughing, concentrating, making eye contact, watching TV, coping with light and noise, lifting a magazine…
+Just remember that all activity counts including; listening, talking, laughing, concentrating, making eye contact, watching TV, coping with light and noise, lifting a magazine…

-A baseline is a level of activity that you can comfortably manage on a regular basis without making your symptoms significantly sores.
-Activity must be sustainable.
+A baseline is a level of activity that you can comfortably manage on a regular basis without making your symptoms significantly worse.
+Baseline activity must be sustainable.
 In other words, you must be able to do the same amount of activity whether you are having a good or bad day.
-In this way you won’t be tempted to do more on a good day, or forced to do less on a bad day.
-Once a sustainable baseline has been established you can find that your symptoms ease and your energy levels increase.
+In this way, you won’t be tempted to do more on a good day or forced to do less on a bad day.
+Once a sustainable baseline has been established you may find that your symptoms ease allowing your energy levels to increase.